bobanetwork/boba-galxe/README.md

 ## Example Requests

-To test whether a wallet address is qualified the condition of bridging $50
+To test whether a wallet address is qualified for the condition of bridging $50

 ```mysql
 # Query